5. Plan your purchases

-You can still use your credit cards and capture any rewards they may offer, but you’ll have the money to pay off the splurge quickly.
+If you want to use credit cards to pay for the purchases and capture rewards they may offer, go ahead.
+But only do so if you have saved the money to pay off the splurge quickly.
 That will help keep your monthly bills down, your debt-to-income ratio at a reasonable level and your credit score up.

 6. Adjust your spending

 Life happens.
-That’s why you should be prepared with enough savings to pay for your living expenses for at least six months.
-Still, if you get divorced, lose a job, have your work hours reduced or take unpaid leave to care for your spouse or parents, you likely need to cut back your spending accordingly.
+That’s why you should be prepared with enough savings to pay living expenses for at least six months.
+Even with an emergency fund, you’ll probably need to cut back on spending if you get divorced, lose a job, or take unpaid leave to care for your spouse or parents.

-Discuss the changing situation with your family to enlist support for spending adjustments, advisers say, as even small purchases add up.
-Start with your monthly expenses.
-Can you cut your cellphone plan, curtail your cable bill, kill a gym membership, forgo daily Pumpkin Spice Lattes?
+Discuss the changing situation with your family to get support for spending adjustments.
+Even small purchases add up.
+Can you cut your cellphone plan, curtail your cable bill or forgo daily pumpkin spice lattes?

-When grocery shopping, clip coupons or find them online or through apps like Coupons.com, and make a shopping list and stick to it.
+When grocery shopping, clip coupons or find them online or through apps like Coupons.com.
+Make a shopping list and stick to it.

 7. Boost your income

-Whether it’s a one-time windfall or income from a steady side gig, use any extra money to pay down debt or boost your savings so you don’t run up more debt.
+Whether it’s a one-time windfall or income from a steady side gig, use extra money to pay down debt or boost savings so you don’t run up more debt.

 Technology makes it easier than ever to make money on the side.
-Whether it’s starting a dog-sitting service, selling goods online or taking a part-time job with flexible scheduling and work-from-home opportunities, there are hundreds of ways to generate extra cash legitimately.
+Whether it’s starting a dog-sitting service, selling goods online or taking a part-time job with work-from-home opportunities, there are hundreds of ways to generate extra cash legitimately.

-What works for you?
-Share with us in comments below or on our Facebook page.
+How do you stay out of debt?
+Let us know in comments below or on our Facebook page.